SeleneRP/selene-docs/src/content/docs/guides/tiles.md

 TexturePacker's `Grid / Strip` algorithm is available in the paid version only.
 Note that other packing algorithms are not supported, as Godot expects a uniform grid for tilesets.
 :::

-:::note
+:::tip[Experimental]
-In the future, we will also support gdx-texturepacker's `.atlas` format as a free alternative.
+In the future, we will also support gdx-texturepacker's `.atlas` format as a free alternative, as well as the ability to pack texture atlases directly through our SDK.
 :::

 ## Creating a Tileset